chainify/nolik/README.md

 ### Proofs

-With CDM protocol it is possible to cryptographically prove that:
+With Nolik it is possible to cryptographically prove that:
 1. That Nolik (or anybody else) has access to the content of messages.
-Every CDM file is public and can be reviewed by anyone.
+Every generated xml file is public and can be reviewed by anyone.
 The content of `subject` and `body` fields is encrypted.
 Nolik as a service provider did not generate and distribute encryption keys and does not store any encryption keys as well.
 Alice can double-check that Nolik did not modify data by validating the signature.
 Also, Alice and Bob can deploy a personal version of Nolik.
 2. The message was sent by Alice and only Alice.
 The IPFS hash is attached to the blockchain transaction which is signed by Alice.
 It means that anyone can validate the signature knowing the transaction data, the signature and Alice's public key.
 All that information is publicly available.
 Example: [https://wavesexplorer.com/tx/5e9Vj6hqpQxmzkDBSMW9WN8uz16U6jRNXSAkLDnvDCKJ](https://wavesexplorer.com/tx/5e9Vj6hqpQxmzkDBSMW9WN8uz16U6jRNXSAkLDnvDCKJ)
 3. The message was sent on a particular date.
 Every transaction is part of a particular block with a particular height (serial number).
 Each block is generated periodically based on blockchain architecture and consensus algorithm.
 It is publicly known when each block isgenerated and added to the distributed ledger.
 Example: [https://wavesexplorer.com/blocks/1666988](https://wavesexplorer.com/blocks/1666988)
 4. The message was not modified.
 The blockchain transaction is stored forever on every blockchain node, and cannot be deleted or modified.
 5. The message was sent by Alice and received by Bob.
-The CDM file is attached to the blockchain transaction, which can be reviewed by anyone.
-If the CDM file is publicly available it means that anyone can see it, which proves:
+The xml file is attached to the blockchain transaction, which can be reviewed by anyone.
+If the xml file is publicly available it means that anyone can see it, which proves:
   * that the message that was sent by Alice
   * that the message that was sent to Bob or Bob, Carol, and Dave
   * that the message has a particular content (can be checked with SHA256 algorithm)
 6. The message was replied or forwarded.
 Each message is salted and has a unique hash.
-If the message is replied or forwarded, the same hash will appear in the CDM file, that is attached to a new blockchain transaction.
+If the message is replied or forwarded, the same hash will appear in the xml file, that is attached to a new blockchain transaction.

 ## Microservices architecture